-Campus Safety and Wellbeing Overview & Mission
+Campus Safety and Wellbeing Overview and Mission

 Campus Safety and Wellbeing at Hampshire College is open 24 hours a day and 365 days a year.
 CSW is a 24/7 operation that serves all members of the Hampshire College community.
-Hampshire College is staffed by a Senior Director, 3 Assistant Directors of Campus Safety and Wellbeing, 6 Campus Safety Assistants, and 4 Health and Wellbeing Advocates.
+Hampshire College is staffed by 2 Directors of Campus Safety and Wellbeing, 4 Campus Safety Assistants, and 4 Health and Wellbeing Advocates.
 Campus Safety and Wellbeing is not a sworn police department, but instead functions under a community responder model.

-Campus Safety and Wellbeing at Hampshire College, part of the Justice, Equity, and Antiracism Division, is dedicated to creating a safe, inclusive, and supportive environment for all students, faculty, staff, and visitors.
-We prioritize both the physical and emotional well-being of our community, ensuring that everyone feels valued and protected.
+Campus Safety and Wellbeing at Hampshire College, an office in the Justice, Equity, and Antiracism Division, is dedicated to creating a safe, inclusive, and supportive environment for all students, faculty, staff, and visitors.
+We prioritize both the physical and emotional wellbeing of our community, ensuring that everyone feels valued and protected.

 Our mission is to support the learning, teaching, and work of the entire community by protecting life and property and providing services to students, faculty, staff, and visitors.
 Campus Safety and Wellbeing (CSW) is committed to community safeguarding, and respects and protects the civil rights of all individuals, with strict adherence to the principles of accountability and transparency.
-We are united in our commitment to address social injustice, and quality of life issues by engaging one another in problem-solving partnerships.
+We are united in our commitment to address social injustice and quality of life issues by engaging one another in problem-solving partnerships.

-Campus Safety & Wellbeing History
+Campus Safety and Wellbeing History

-The Campus Safety & Wellbeing office was created after a year-long assessment of the safety needs of our campus and instituted on January 1, 2019.
-The office practices community safeguarding that focuses on fostering personal relationships and working closely with everyone on campus as partners in safety & wellbeing.
+The Campus Safety and Wellbeing office was created after a year-long assessment of the safety needs of our campus and instituted on January 1, 2019.
+The office practices community safeguarding that focuses on fostering personal relationships and working closely with everyone on campus as partners in safety and wellbeing.

-Open 24 hours a day, 7 days a week, 365 days a year, the office delivers these essential services to students, staff, faculty and visitors:
+Open 24 hours a day, 7 days a week, 365 days a year, the office delivers the following essential services to students, staff, faculty and visitors:

-- responding to medical, mental health, and fire emergencies - responding to accidents, or other calls for vehicular assistance - securing and providing access to buildings - monitoring events and providing crowd control - registering vehicles, overseeing compliance with parking regulations, and responding to and investigating reports of threats or crimes against people or property.
+- responding to medical, mental health, and fire emergencies, - responding to accidents, or other calls for vehicular assistance, - securing and providing access to buildings, - monitoring events and providing crowd control, - registering vehicles, overseeing compliance with parking regulations, and - responding to and investigating reports of threats or crimes against people or property.

-This is not a sworn police force so does not have the power to arrest and instead utilizes the Amherst and Hadley Police Departments when necessary for serious infractions.
-The office is committed to hiring and promoting talented Campus Safety Assistants and Health and Wellbeing Advocates, employing the highest standards of accountability, performance, progressive safeguarding strategies, and reflecting the institutional values of Hampshire College.
+Campus Safety and Wellbeing is not a sworn police force, does not have the power to arrest, and instead utilizes the Amherst and Hadley Police Departments when necessary for serious infractions.
+The office is committed to hiring and promoting talented Campus Safety Assistants (hereafter, Assistants) and Health and Wellbeing Advocates (hereafter, Advocates), employing the highest standards of accountability, performance, progressive safeguarding strategies as well as reflecting the institutional values of Hampshire College.

-Campus safeguarding strategies and programs are driven by accurate, timely and reliable information and sustained through the office's engagement of all of our colleges' diverse populations and organizations.
+Campus safeguarding strategies and programs are driven by accurate, timely and reliable information and sustained through the office's engagement of all members of our colleges' diverse populations and organizations.

 The office seeks to make its policies and operations as transparent as possible.
-When there are complaints involving the Campus Safety & Wellbeing Office, both the community members and the Assistants/Advocates are best served by a system of accountability that is expeditious and fair to all involved.
+When there are complaints involving the Campus Safety and Wellbeing office, both the community members and the Assistants/Advocates are best served by a system of accountability that is expeditious and fair to all involved.